Lawmakers, pope ask Missouri governor to halt execution

 Parson, a Republican, has been considering whether to reduce the 61-year-old Johnson's sentence to life in prison without the possibility of parole.

 Racial justice activists and two Missouri members of congress — Democratic U.S. Reps.
-Cori Bush of St. Louis and Emmanuel Cleaver of Kansas City — have also called on Parson to show Johnson mercy.
+Cori Bush of St. Louis and Emmanuel Cleaver of Kansas City — have also called on Parson to show mercy to Johnson, who is Black.

-The Missouri Supreme Court in August refused to halt the execution, and on Friday declined to take the case up again.
+The Missouri Supreme Court in August refused to halt the execution, and on Friday, it declined to take the case up again.
+Weis and other attorneys for Johnson on Monday asked the U.S. Supreme Court for a stay of execution.

+“This is not a close case – Mr. Johnson is intellectually disabled,” they wrote in their court filing.

 Johnson admitted to killing three workers at a Casey's General Store in Columbia on Feb.
 12, 1994 — manager Mary Bratcher, 46, and employees Mabel Scruggs, 57, and Fred Jones, 58.
 The victims were shot and attacked with a claw hammer.
 Bratcher also was stabbed in the hand with a screwdriver.